Undergraduate Course: Literatures and Cultures of the Spanish-Speaking World 2 (ELCH08018)

 - Marías, Javier, Corazón tan blanco (Crítica, 2006)

 - Pérez Reverte, Arturo, El Club Dumas (cualquier edición)

 - Carpentier, Alejo, El reino de este mundo (Austral, 2015)

 - Dossier of readings by Nicolás Guillén and Lidia Cabrera

 - Film: La ciudad de los fotógrafos (Sebastián Moreno, 2006)

 - Film: Más allá del Mall (Miguel Alvear, 2010)

-NB: The two documentary films will be screened and available in the Resource Centre in 50 George Square for study.
+NB: The two documentary films will be available for streaming online.

 |Graduate Attributes and Skills